microchip-pic-avr-examples/pic18f57q43-v-to-f-mplab-mcc/README.md

 The DAC on the PIC18-Q43 family of microcontrollers has a resolution of 8-bits.
 While it is possible for the microcontroller to resolve the frequency to a higher resolution with the SMT, this program cannot output more than 8-bits of resolution using the internal DAC.

 (It is possible to use an external DAC with more output resolution, however the program will need to be modified.)

+### Hybrid F/V Converter

+As an alternative to the fully hardware-based F/V implementation, the SMT can be used to count the pulses from the input and then scale the pulse count in software.

+This approach requires the CPU to periodically read the pulse count from the SMT, scale the value, and update the DAC.
+The benefit of this approach is that the converter no longer vulnerable to carryover errors from the NCO's division or to frequency rollover, should the input exceed 100 kHz.

 ## Summary
 This example shows how the rich set of peripherals in the PIC18-Q43 family of microcontrollers can be used to create a frequency-to-voltage and a voltage-to-frequency converter.